Dynomak: Advantages

-As of 2014 plasma densities reached 5x10^{19} m^{−3}, temperatures of 60 eV, and maximum operation time of 1.5 ms. No confinement time results were available.
+As of 2014 plasma densities reached 5 × 10^{19} m^{−3}, temperatures of 60 eV, and maximum operation time of 1.5 ms. No confinement time results were available.
 At those temperatures, fusion, alpha heating, or neutron production do not occur.

 Commercialization

 Once the technical principals were proven in the HIT-SI machine, Dr. Jarboe challenged his students in a University of Washington class to come up with a fusion reactor based on this approach.
 The students designed the dynomak as a reactor-level power plant that built on discoveries made from the HIT-SI and earlier machines.

-Eventually, these students formed CT Fusion as a spin off from the University of Washington, to commercialize the dynomak in 2015.
-The company has exclusive rights to 3 University of Washington patents and raised over $3.6 million from 2015 to 2019 in public and private funding.
-The acronym CT stands for Compact Toroid, which is what spheromaks were referred to for decades.
-The company has received funding as part of an Advanced Research Projects Agency – Energy (ARPA-E) funding award for fusion.
-CT Fusion shut down in 2023.
+Eventually, these students formed CTFusion as a spin off from the University of Washington, to commercialize the dynomak in 2015.
+The firm has exclusive rights to 3 university patents and raised over $3.6 million from 2015 to 2019 in public and private funding.
+The acronym CT stands for compact toroid, which is what spheromaks were referred to for decades.
+The firm received funding as part of an Advanced Research Projects Agency – Energy (ARPA-E) funding award for fusion.
+CTFusion closed in 2023.

 Unlike other fusion reactor designs (such as ITER), a dynomak can be, according to its engineering team, comparable in costs to a conventional coal plant.
 A dynomak is calculated to cost a tenth of ITER and produce five times more energy at an efficiency of 40 percent.
 A one gigawatt dynomak would cost US$2.7 billion compared to US$2.8 billion for a coal plant.